 An Advent calendar can make a wonderful family gift.
 Years ago we made a few families an advent calendar.
 Each year I gather up items and send to them to refill their calendar.
 I send candy, notes, small gifts and an invitation to come to our home for dinner and games.
 I love already knowing what I am giving them.
 I can also look for special items all year long.

 How to make an Advent Calendar

 Purchase a variety of fabrics.
-An 1/8 of a yard will make a couple of tags.
-Cut fabric according to template.
+A 1/8 of a yard will make a couple of tags.
+Cut the fabric according to the template.

-Turn top edge of pocket piece over about 1/4 inch and top stitch.
+Turn the top edge of the pocket piece over about 1/4 inch and top stitch.

 Make a fabric sandwich.
 Bottom tag piece right side up, pocket piece right side up and second tag piece right side face down.